We are here to help you...

 Search for their client's products or services in Google.
 If their client's websites do "not" rank in the top ten of Google for these products and services - "Hire someone else".

 Ask if their website company will build websites that will compete with yours!

 1) Are you willing to sign a non-compete agreement stating that "you have not and will not build any websites that will be directly competing with my websites primary keywords in Google?"

 Imagine paying a company to build a website that ranks number one in Google for your products.
-But then the company builds almost identical websites for your competition and these new websites rank higher in Google than yours.
+But then the company builds almost identical websites for your competition and these new websites rank higher in Google than yours for the same keyword phrases.
 Soon your website is no longer on the first page of Google and you don't make a penny with your website.
 Get a non-compete agreement - or - "Hire someone else".

 Do You Own the Website or do They?

 Make sure you are going to be the owner of your website and that you have control of your website in case you decide to change website companies.